hackclub/OnBoard/projects/lant's nfc card/README.md

 # summary
-It's a really (really) simple NFC PCB, (heavily) based off maggie liu's tutorial that i linked in the header! the design is based off the "objekts" for the k-pop group ARTMS.
+It's a really simple NFC PCB, based off maggie liu's tutorial that i linked in the header! the design is based off the "objekts" for the k-pop group ARTMS.

 # price
 It's gonna cost 36,59$, mainly because of shipping.